Bisaya (Borneo): Etymology

-Several theories have been put forward by various researchers regarding the origins of the name of the Bisaya people.
-H. Otley Beyer in 1926, Hester E.D. in 1954, and Harrison in 1956 suggested that the name may have come from the Sumatran empire of Srivijaya (Sonza, 1972).
-However, in 1960, Eugene Vestraelen (professor of linguistics at the University of San Carlos, Cebu City, Philippines) cautioned that the linguistic derivation of Vijaya would not be Bisaya but Bidaya, or Biraya.
+There are several theories regarding the origin of the name "Bisaya".
+It refers to an ethnic group who settled in northern Sarawak and Sabah (the former North Borneo) and also to the Ilonggo Bisaya of the Philippines.
+Based on a Bornean Bisaya legend recorded by the British colonial administrator and resident of North Borneo Derek Headly in 1950, when the sultan of Brunei reached the region of the Bisaya in west northern Borneo, he exclaimed "Bisai-yah!", which is a Brunei Malay word meaning "how beautiful!"
+Another theory holds that the term comes from the word Ma Bisa, meaning "ability" or "greatness", associated with the medical knowledge and traditional practices of this tribe.

-Another theory was suggested by John Carroll:
+The American anthropologist H. Otley Beyer in 1926, E. D. Hester of the University of Chicago Philippine Studies Program in 1954, and the Argentine-born British polymath Tom Harrisson in 1956, suggested that the name may have come from the Sumatran empire of Srivijaya.
+However, in 1960, Eugene Vestraelen, professor of linguistics at the University of San Carlos, Cebu City, cautioned that the linguistic derivation of Vijaya would not be Bisaya but Bidaya, or Biraya.
+Another theory was suggested by the American author John Carroll:

-According to John Carroll (1961:499–541), the term Visaya might be the Sanskrit Vaisya, denoting the 3rd caste of the Hindu caste system.
-The Philippines Bisaya were first referred to by the general term Pintados ("the painted ones") by the Spanish, in reference to the prominent practice of full-body tattooing (batok).
+The term Visaya might be the Sanskrit Vaishya, denoting the 3rd caste of the Hindu caste system.
+The Philippines Bisaya were first referred to by the general term Pintados (the painted ones) by the Spanish colonial authorities, in reference to the prominent practice of full-body tattooing (batok).
 The word Bisaya, on the other hand, was first documented in Spanish sources in reference to the non-Ati inhabitants of the island of Panay.